 Sanofi eventually was incorporated under the laws of France as a “société anonyme,” which takes the form as a limited liability company.
 These moves began solidifying its presence in the region and throughout the world as a powerhouse pharmaceutical company.

 The company was initially known as Sanofi, Synthelabo, Hoechst, Rhone-Poulenc, which eventually led to the creation of Sanofi.
-The companies have collectively accumulated more than a century of experience in health, with a core concern of innovation to meet the evolution of society and the need of its patients.
+The companies have collectively accumulated more than a century of experience in health, with a core concern of innovation to meet the evolution of society and the needs of its patients.
 Sanofi is a global presence with United States operations based in Bridgewater, New Jersey.
 The company is responsible for employing 15,000 people throughout the U.S. and has a vision of being the world leader in patient-focused therapeutic solutions.
 The company has a rich history of developing medications that make a difference.

 “Sanofi is dedicated to supporting people through their health challenges.
 We are a global biopharmaceutical company focused on human health.
 We prevent illness with vaccines, provide innovative treatment to fight pain and ease suffering.”